skimzor/SZ-MGB/README.md

 - 4-Layer Board with GND and PWR Planes
 - Customizable PCB Mask Color (through PCBWay)
 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
-- Option for tactile buttons on the directional pad and A/B buttons
+- Option for tactile buttons on the directional pad, A/B buttons and ST/SEL buttons.

 # Disclaimer
 You will need to transfer components from a working Game Boy Pocket for this PCB to work.
 Please do not attempt this project if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 You will also need to be able to read/understand the MGB schematics and be able to self-troubleshoot any issues.
 I do not take responsibility or accept blame for any damage to your Game Boy or for any failed attempts.